-In this course, learners will be exposed to the DISC personality diagnostic instrument in an effort to understand their communication and behavior patterns.
+Participants will be exposed to the DISC personality diagnostic instrument in an effort to understand their communication and behavior patterns.
 Further, each personality type will be examined to assist each participant in understanding how to interact and communicate with individuals of different personalities.
 At the conclusion, each participant should have a basic understanding of how and why interactions with others are affected by personality.

-As public servants in law enforcement, fire service, and government agencies, you have devoted your career to benefit citizens and society.
-This course provides a road map of how to utilize and shape the competencies you have acquired in your public service career and reinvent who you are into who you will be in your next career in private industry.
+As public servants in law enforcement, fire service, and government agencies, you have devoted your career to benefiting citizens and society.
+This course provides a road map of how to utilize and shape the competencies you have acquired in your public service career and reinvent who you are into who you will be in your next private industry career.

-This course features fundamental leadership concepts designed to enhance the overall knowledge, skill and ability of line function employees from public safety, government sector and private sector organizations who are preparing for future leadership roles within the organization.
-The course is primarily designed for those personnel either preparing for future advancement or aspiring to improve overall individual performance, while enhancing an understanding of basic leadership concepts.
-The course is also open to current leaders who have not received formal supervisory training, but wish to enhance personal leadership knowledge, skill, and ability.
+This course features fundamental leadership concepts designed to enhance the overall knowledge, skill, and ability of line function employees from public safety, government sector, and private sector organizations who are preparing for future leadership roles within the organization.

-This session aims to present research findings concerning the nature of small groups and to bring to light patterns of behavior associated with them.
+This course aims to present research findings concerning the nature of small groups and to bring to light patterns of behavior associated with them.
 We will explore ways to identify and work through conflict within small task groups.
-We will also learn about the role of a participant observer and how that role can help you both as a team leader and team member move your group forward towards team success.
+We will also learn about the role of a participant observer and how that role can help you, both as a team leader and as a team member, move your group forward toward success.

-An internal affairs process based on the principles of fairness and responsiveness demonstrates a police agency’s willingness to meet public expectations of unquestionable integrity and ethics.
 This course is designed for internal affairs investigators or supervisors tasked with conducting administrative investigations.
-Students will learn the basic legal and operational principles in conducting administrative investigations, focusing on the constitutional protections afforded officers under investigation, and the relationship between employers and employees.
+This class discusses the basic legal and operational principles in conducting administrative investigations, focusing on the constitutional protections afforded officers under investigation and the relationship between employers and employees.

 This course will provide officers with the information necessary to complete a daily observation report for the San Jose Model of field training.
 This course will discuss the purpose of the scale value system, the behavioral anchor approach, and the use of the standard evaluation guidelines.
 Common performance appraisal errors will also be addressed in the training.
 At the conclusion of this course, officers will be able to properly complete a daily observation report.

-This course is designed to provide officers with an understanding of the proper steps to correct poor performance in new recruits.
+This course is designed to provide the student with an understanding of the proper steps to correct poor performance in new recruits.
 This course will discuss initial instruction, adult learning theory, and common methods used to correct a new recruit's performance in the training program.
-At the conclusion of this course, officers will be able to provide guidance and training to correct the mistakes being made by a new recruit.
+At the conclusion of this course, the student will be able to provide guidance and training to correct a new recruit's mistakes.

-This course provides participants with a pragmatic understanding, reflection, and continued discussion of ethical issues and dilemmas in life and the workplace.
-Participants will engage in exercises to further determine their own ethics and how to effectively apply them within their organization.
+This course provides participants with a pragmatic understanding, reflection, and discussion of ethical issues and dilemmas in life and the workplace.

 This course explores how police can effectively use crime mapping and analysis to adopt data-driven policing strategies to help reduce crime and enhance safety in their communities.
 The basics of crime mapping and its use in crime analysis are discussed including the types of maps you may use, the use of geographic information systems (GIS) in law enforcement, displaying and interpreting data shown on maps, and issues surrounding data quality and management.

-This course is designed for chiefs, commanders, supervisors, internal affairs/professional standards unit managers, and investigators who are central to the administrative investigative process.
-This class discusses the legal and operational necessities of administrative investigations, including the importance of establishing an effective complaint acceptance process, the rules of engagement for administrative and criminal investigations, the due process rights of public employees (including law enforcement officers) and the procedural requirements of the internal investigations; assessing the value of an agency's early warning/identification process to proactively identify and address potential problems; and understanding the different types of misconduct cases and their impact on the internal affairs process.
+This course is designed for chiefs, commanders, supervisors, and internal affairs/professional standards unit managers and investigators who are central to the administrative investigative process.
+This class discusses the legal and operational necessities of administrative investigations, including understanding the critical importance of establishing an effective complaint acceptance process; understanding the difference between rules of engagement for administrative and criminal investigations; understanding the due process rights of public employees (including law enforcement officers) and the procedural requirements of the internal investigations; assessing the value of an agency's early warning/identification process to proactively identify and address potential problems; and understanding the different types of misconduct cases and their impact.